Skip to content

 Applications to register new village greens

-If it can be shown that new greens have come into existence through long use of land by local communities, members of the public can apply to register that as a village green.
+If it can be shown that a new green exists through long use of the land by a local community, members of the public may be able to apply to register that land as a village green.

-The law applying to such applications is particularly complex and the procedure involved can be a very long one.
-While we will endeavour to be as helpful as possible in clarifying procedural points, we cannot give legal advice to potential applicants or landowners affected by applications.
+The law around this subject is particularly complex and the procedure can be very long.
+We will help as much as possible to clarify the process, but we cannot give legal advice to applicants or landowners affected by applications.

-Defra - guidance on registering a new village green - if you are considering applying to register a new village green, please consult this guidance.
+If you are considering applying to register a new village green, please consult the guidance on the following link.
 Please also take independent advice before starting the application process.

 The registers